sustrik/libdill/man/go_mem.md

 The return value of the coroutine, if any, is discarded and cannot be retrieved by the caller.

-Any function to be invoked using go_stack() must be declared with `coroutine` specifier.
+Any function to be invoked using go_mem() must be declared with `coroutine` specifier.

 *WARNING*: Coroutine will most likely work even without `coroutine` specifier.
 However, it may fail in random non-deterministic fashion, depending on a particular combination of compiler, optimisation level and code in question.
 Also, all arguments to a coroutine must not be function calls.
 If they are the program may fail non-deterministically.
 If you need to pass a result of a computation to a coroutine do the computation first, then pass the result as an argument.
 Instead of: